Basit715/my_complete_fsdsm_project/README.md

 Create one more file from the github itself called licence file and pull the same file to your project
 >> git pull

+ Now create the init_setup.sh file for the automation of commands